GES

 Constitutional Framework

-GST required a constitutional amendment because the power to levy taxes on goods and services was divided between Centre and States.
-The 101st Constitutional Amendment Act 2016 provided the legal framework: Article 246A: Both Parliament and State Legislatures have concurrent power to make laws with respect to GST.
-This is a departure from the earlier scheme where goods taxation was predominantly state (sales tax/VAT) and services taxation was exclusively central (service tax).
-Article 269A: GST on inter-state supply (IGST) is levied and collected by the Centre but apportioned to states based on consumption principle.
-Article 279A: GST Council — constitutional body (not statutory) consisting of Union FM (Chairman), Union MoS Revenue, and State Finance/Taxation Ministers.
-Decisions by 3/4th majority — Centre has 1/3rd voting weight, States collectively have 2/3rd.
-No state can veto, but in practice decisions are made by consensus.
-The GST Council has met 55+ times since formation.
-Article 286: Restrictions on taxation of sale/purchase of goods in interstate trade — amended for GST.
-Article 366 (12A): Defines "Goods and Services Tax" as any tax on supply of goods or services or both, except on supply of alcoholic liquor for human consumption.
-Items outside GST: Alcohol for human consumption (state excise), petroleum products (petrol, diesel, natural gas, aviation turbine fuel, crude oil — to be brought under GST "when GST Council recommends"), electricity (electricity duty under state list), real estate (stamp duty under state list).
-Tobacco is under GST PLUS additional excise/cess.
+GST required a constitutional amendment because taxation power over goods and services was divided between Centre and States.
+The 101st Constitutional Amendment Act 2016 created the framework.
+Article 246A: Both Parliament and State Legislatures have concurrent power to legislate on GST — departing from the earlier scheme where goods taxation was predominantly state (sales tax/VAT) and services exclusively central (service tax).
+Article 269A: GST on inter-state supply (IGST) is levied and collected by the Centre but apportioned to states based on the consumption principle.
+Article 279A: GST Council — a constitutional body (not statutory) consisting of Union FM (Chairman), Union MoS Revenue, and State Finance/Taxation Ministers.
+Decisions by 3/4th majority — Centre has 1/3rd voting weight, States collectively 2/3rd.
+No state can veto, but decisions are made by consensus in practice.
+55+ meetings since formation.
+Article 286: Restrictions on taxation of interstate sale/purchase — amended for GST.
+Article 366 (12A): Defines GST as any tax on supply of goods or services except alcoholic liquor for human consumption.
+Items outside GST: Alcohol for human consumption (state excise), petroleum products (petrol, diesel, natural gas, ATF, crude oil — to be brought under GST when Council recommends), electricity (state duty), real estate (stamp duty).
+Tobacco is under GST plus additional excise/cess.

 Dual GST Structure — CGST, SGST, IGST

-India adopted a dual GST model (unlike single GST in countries like Singapore, New Zealand): CGST (Central GST): Levied by Centre on intra-state supplies.
-Revenue goes to Centre.
-SGST (State GST): Levied by State on intra-state supplies.
-Revenue goes to respective state.
-For Union Territories without legislatures (Chandigarh, Ladakh, Dadra & Nagar Haveli, etc.): UTGST replaces SGST.
-IGST (Integrated GST): Levied by Centre on inter-state supplies and imports.
+India adopted a dual GST model (unlike single GST in Singapore, New Zealand).
+CGST (Central GST): Centre levies on intra-state supplies; revenue goes to Centre.
+SGST (State GST): State levies on intra-state supplies; revenue goes to the respective state.
+For UTs without legislatures (Chandigarh, Ladakh, Dadra & Nagar Haveli): UTGST replaces SGST.
+IGST (Integrated GST): Centre levies on inter-state supplies and imports.
 IGST = CGST + SGST rate.
-For inter-state B2B transactions, the seller's state collects IGST, which is then apportioned: CGST portion to Centre, SGST portion to consumer state.
-This ensures destination-based taxation — revenue accrues where goods/services are consumed, not where they are produced.
-Example: If GST rate is 18% on a product — intra-state supply attracts 9% CGST + 9% SGST; inter-state supply attracts 18% IGST.
-The IGST model was designed to avoid the complexities of earlier CST (Central Sales Tax) and ensure seamless input tax credit across state borders.
-GST Compensation Cess: Levied on luxury and sin goods (SUVs, tobacco, aerated drinks, coal) to compensate states for revenue loss during the 5-year transition period (2017-2022).
-Compensation period ended June 2022.
-However, the cess continues to repay borrowings (Rs 2.69 lakh crore) made on behalf of states during COVID-19 when revenues collapsed.
-Cess will continue until March 2026 to repay these loans.
+For inter-state B2B, the seller's state collects IGST which is apportioned — CGST to Centre, SGST to consumer state.
+This ensures destination-based taxation: revenue accrues where goods/services are consumed, not produced.
+Example at 18% rate: intra-state supply attracts 9% CGST + 9% SGST; inter-state supply attracts 18% IGST.
+The IGST model eliminated the complexities of CST and ensures seamless ITC across state borders.
+GST Compensation Cess: Levied on luxury and sin goods (SUVs, tobacco, aerated drinks, coal) to compensate states for revenue loss during the 5-year transition (2017-2022).
+The compensation period ended June 2022, but cess continues to repay Rs 2.69 lakh crore in borrowings made on behalf of states during COVID.
+Cess continues until March 2026.

 Tax Slabs & Rate Structure

-GST has a multi-rate structure with 4 main slabs: 5% slab: Essential goods — food grains (branded/packaged), sugar, tea, edible oils, spices, basic clothing (below Rs 1,000), footwear (below Rs 1,000), coal, fertilisers, economy hotel rooms, transport services, small restaurants.
-12% slab: Standard goods/services — processed food, computers, mobile phones, frozen meat/fish, business class hotel rooms, restaurant services (non-AC with ITC).
-18% slab: Most goods and services fall here — capital goods, industrial inputs, IT services, financial services, telecom, restaurant services (with ITC), hair oil, soap, toothpaste.
-This is the revenue-maximising slab with highest collections.
-28% slab: Luxury and sin goods — automobiles (plus cess), cement, white goods (AC, washing machine, fridge), tobacco products, aerated drinks, luxury hotel rooms (>Rs 7,500/night).
-Exempt (0%): Unbranded food grains (wheat, rice, flour), fresh fruits and vegetables, milk, eggs, curd, bread, fresh meat/fish, healthcare, education, books, sanitary napkins (exempted in 2018 after public outcry).
-Special rates: Gold and precious metals — 3%.
-Rough diamonds — 0.25%.
-Revenue-neutral rate: The RNR was estimated at 15-15.5% by a Revenue Neutral Rate committee.
-However, with multiple exemptions and the 5% slab, the effective rate has been lower — weighted average GST rate has fallen from 14.4% (2017) to about 11.6% (2024) due to rate reductions and reclassifications.
-Rate rationalisation: The 15th Finance Commission and multiple economists have recommended merging the 12% and 18% slabs into a single 15-16% rate — this would simplify the structure and improve compliance.
-The GST Council has discussed this but political resistance to rate increases on items currently at 12% has delayed action.
+GST has 4 main slabs.
+5%: Essential goods — food grains (branded/packaged), sugar, tea, edible oils, spices, basic clothing (below Rs 1,000), footwear (below Rs 1,000), coal, fertilisers, economy hotels, transport, small restaurants.
+12%: Standard goods/services — processed food, computers, mobile phones, frozen meat/fish, business class hotels, restaurant services (non-AC with ITC).
+18%: Most goods and services — capital goods, industrial inputs, IT services, financial services, telecom, restaurants (with ITC), FMCG (soap, toothpaste).
+Revenue-maximising slab with highest collections.
+28%: Luxury and sin goods — automobiles (plus cess), cement, white goods (AC, washing machine, fridge), tobacco, aerated drinks, luxury hotels (>Rs 7,500/night).
+Exempt (0%): Unbranded food grains, fresh fruits/vegetables, milk, eggs, curd, bread, fresh meat/fish, healthcare, education, books, sanitary napkins (exempted 2018).
+Special: Gold 3%.
+Rough diamonds 0.25%.
+Revenue-neutral rate was estimated at 15-15.5%, but the weighted average has fallen from 14.4% (2017) to ~11.6% (2024) due to rate cuts and reclassifications.
+Rate rationalisation: 15th FC and economists recommend merging 12% and 18% into 15-16% — politically delayed due to resistance to rate increases on items currently at 12%.

 Input Tax Credit (ITC) Mechanism

-Input Tax Credit (ITC) is the backbone of GST — it eliminates cascading (tax-on-tax) that plagued the earlier system where excise duty was not set off against state VAT and vice versa.
-How ITC works: A manufacturer paying GST on inputs can set off this tax against GST collected on outputs.
-Only the value addition at each stage is effectively taxed.
-Example: Raw material purchase: Rs 100 + 18% GST = Rs 18 (input tax).
-Finished good sale: Rs 200 + 18% GST = Rs 36 (output tax).
-Tax payable: Rs 36 - Rs 18 = Rs 18 (on value addition of Rs 100).
-ITC chain: CGST paid on inputs offsets CGST on output.
-SGST paid on inputs offsets SGST on output.
-IGST paid on inputs can offset IGST, then CGST, then SGST on outputs (cross-utilisation allowed).
-CGST cannot be used to offset SGST or vice versa.
-Blocked credits (Section 17(5) of CGST Act): ITC not allowed on: motor vehicles (except when used for further supply/transport/training), food/beverages/health services (except as employer obligation), club/fitness membership, works contract for construction of immovable property, rent-a-cab services (with exceptions), life/health insurance (with exceptions).
-ITC fraud has been a major challenge: Fake invoicing — businesses create shell companies that issue invoices without actual supply of goods, claiming fraudulent ITC.
-GST authorities detected Rs 1.14 lakh crore in fake ITC claims in FY24.
-Counter-measures: Invoice Matching System (IMS), mandatory e-invoicing (for businesses with turnover above Rs 5 crore from August 2023), Aadhaar authentication for GST registration, physical verification of premises, and GSTN data analytics.
+ITC is GST's backbone — it eliminates cascading (tax-on-tax) that plagued the pre-GST system where excise was not set off against state VAT.
+How it works: A manufacturer paying GST on inputs sets it off against GST collected on outputs.
+Only value addition at each stage is effectively taxed.
+Example: Input purchase Rs 100 + 18% = Rs 18 (input tax).
+Output sale Rs 200 + 18% = Rs 36 (output tax).
+Tax payable: Rs 36 - Rs 18 = Rs 18 (on Rs 100 value addition).
+ITC chain: CGST offsets CGST, SGST offsets SGST.
+IGST can offset IGST, then CGST, then SGST (cross-utilisation allowed).
+CGST cannot offset SGST or vice versa.
+Blocked credits (Section 17(5)): No ITC on motor vehicles (exceptions for supply/transport/training), food/beverages/health (except employer obligation), club/fitness membership, works contract for immovable property, rent-a-cab (with exceptions), life/health insurance (with exceptions).
+ITC fraud is a major challenge: fake invoicing through shell companies claiming fraudulent ITC.
+GST authorities detected Rs 1.14 lakh crore in fake ITC in FY24.
+Counter-measures: Invoice Matching System (IMS), mandatory e-invoicing (turnover above Rs 5 crore from August 2023), Aadhaar authentication for registration, physical verification, GSTN data analytics.

 GSTN, Returns & Compliance